 Also, the Islamic law permits conversion to Islam as a way out of punishments for different crimes, including blasphemy.
 “Convert to Islam or face slaughter” is a routine threat made by the Islamist organisations to the persons whom they accuse of insulting their prophet or the religion.

 A lot of present-day scholars hold Hindu Right responsible for the "fake claim" of Love Jihad, arguing that the “the abducted and converted Hindu woman was metamorphosed into a symbol of both sacredness and humiliation, and hence of the victimisation of the whole Hindu community” by the Hindu Right.

 It is quite surprising that our academicians inevitably start the story of ‘Love Jihad’ from the ‘virulent Hindutva’ of the 1920s instead of going back further in the search of truth.
-The assumption-cum-conclusion is that ‘Love Jihad’ it is a complete fiction pulled out of thin air, without any kernel of truth.
+The assumption-cum-conclusion is that ‘Love Jihad’ it is a complete fiction pulled out of thin air.

-Perhaps the greatest evidence of Islamist ideological goals behind targeting non-Muslim women is visible in their continuity to present times.
-The notions that motivated past Hindu persecution, largely unchallenged by scholars and activists, continue today as well as flourish.
+Perhaps the greatest evidence of Islamist ideological goals behind targeting of non-Muslim women is visible in their continuity to present times.
+The notions that motivated past Hindu persecution, largely unchallenged by scholars and activists, continue to this day.